FedericoMarcuzzi/Does_LambdaMART_Do_What_You_Expect/README.md

   - ``lambdarank_weight = 1`` and ``lambdaloss_weight > 0`` to enforce the NDCG-Loss2++ loss function.

 Examples
+---
  - for LambdaMART: ``objective="lambdarank"`` and ``lamnda_ex="plain"``
  - for LambdaMART-eX random: ``objective="lambdarank"`` and ``lamnda_ex="random"``
  - for LambdaLoss-eX static with NDCG-Loss2++: ``objective="lambdarank"``, ``lamnda_ex="static"``, and ``lambdaloss_weight = 0.5``.

+Installation
+---
+Follow the [installation instructions](https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html) as mentioned in the LightGBM GitHub [repository](https://github.com/microsoft/LightGBM).
+Replace the repository ``https://github.com/microsoft/LightGBM``with this one.

 Citation
 ---